PainterQubits/Unitful.jl/docs/src/conversion.md

 in unit cancellation.
 For instance, `mV/V` is not simplified, although `V/V` is.
 Also, `N*m/J` is not simplified: there is currently no logic to decide whether or not units on a dimensionless quantity seem "intentional" or not.
-It is however possible to cancel units manually, by passing the dimensionless quantity to the [`NoUnits`](@ref) constructor.
+It is however possible to cancel units manually, by converting the dimensionless quantity to the [`NoUnits`](@ref) unit.
 This takes into account different SI-prefixes:
 ```jldoctest
 julia> using Unitful